TokTok/spec/spec.md

 | `32`   | Public key that we want those sending back data packets to use |
 | `8`    | Data to send back in response                                  |

-If the ping id is zero, respond with a announce response packet.
+If the ping id is zero, respond with an announce response packet.

 If the ping id matches the one the node sent in the announce response and the public key matches the one being searched for, add the part used to send data